 3. What is your vision for the school library?

 This is a tough question to answer, and may vary based on your personal education philosophy.
-I recommend having some notes available to refer to, or better yet, a handout that details your mission and vision for your hypothetical school library.
+I recommend having some notes available to refer to, or better yet, a handout that details your mission and vision for a hypothetical school library.

 If I were answering this question, I would say something like this:

 I believe school libraries are a critical component of student learning in the 21st Century.
 The library should be at the heart of every school – it belongs to all students and teachers, not solely a librarian.
-The library is a place for learning and discovering within the context of our academic standards and beyond.
-The library is a place to help students learn to effectively and efficiently find information, both in print and online.
+Ir is a place for learning and discovering within the context of our academic standards and beyond.
+The library is also a place to help students learn to effectively and efficiently find information, both in print and online.
 However, our most important job as librarians is to help students discover a love for independent reading.

 4. How could you, as the school librarian, connect what you do in the library to today’s emphasis on student achievement and the Common Core standards?

 The librarian should collaborate with teachers whenever possible in order to make curricular connections and assist with teaching Common Core standards.
 If the library schedule is flexible, this collaboration could be regularly scheduled.
 If not, it will have to be more informal.
-You can find some of my ideas for teacher collaboration on a fixed schedule in this post.
+You can find some of our ideas for teacher collaboration on a fixed schedule in this post.

 5. How would you promote reading?

 I could talk about this one all day long.
-We use Accelerated Reader at my school, so you can check out this post for lots of ideas on that.
+We use Accelerated Reader at my school, so check out this post for lots of ideas on that.
 You could also discuss book fairs, book talks, book trailers, summer reading programs, collaboration with the local public library, author visits, book review blogs, etc.

 6. How would you integrate technology into your instruction?